Why My Stories Might Work with Fewer Words

 Sometimes, less is more with writing.
 Since I write regularly and have studied the craft for years, I learned the term, “kill your darlings”.
 That means I should eliminate anything in your project that isn’t necessary, whether it’s content, like a subplot, scene, or character, or unnecessary words.

 This was a big struggle with my own writing.
 In my early writing days, I would write too little.
 However, as my skills improved, so did my ability to produce more words in my work.
 Little did I know that a good number of those words were not needed.

 This was especially an issue with my series’ second installment, A Curse of Mayhem, which was originally published in 2016 as Wizardry Goes Wild and has been given several changes, including…a shorter word count.
 I’ve discovered, when editing that story, that nearly 20,000 words weren’t necessary.
 Reviewers had even complained about the writing, and I’d thought they had been crazy, as it’d felt perfect and flawless to me.
 In fact, I’d thought it’d read like a traditionally published bestseller.

 Anyway, due to the unsatisfying reviews (but not enough that the overall rating was poor or even just neutral), I pulled Wizardry Goes Wild off the market and edited it.
 I had eliminated 13,000 words and republished it as The Uncontrollable Curse.
 In spite of the reworking, the reviews were, at most, just as unpleasing, if not, more.

 That was when I got a content edit from an editing service.
 Although this wasn’t their idea, I removed two chapters from the story.
 They didn’t serve much of a purpose.

-So, remember, always read through and edit your work, as well as have someone else do the same.
-And I suggest it’s NOT somebody you know personally, as he or she may be biased and afraid to hurt your feelings.
-After all, your story may need fewer words than you might realize.
+So, I always read through and edit my work, as well as have someone else do the same.
+And I will NOT ask somebody I know personally, as he or she may be biased and afraid to hurt my feelings.
+After all, my stories may need fewer words than I might ever realize.